shouxinjk/elasticsearch-river-arangodb/README.md

 # Changelog

-## 0.4.0 TODO
+## 1.0.0.rc1
 - Works with ArangoDB versions of 2.2 and higher
-- Uses the Write-Ahead-Log and is *not* compatible with versions below 2.2
+- Uses the Write-Ahead-Log and is *not* compatible with ArangoDB versions below 2.2
+- This is a complete rewrite of the existing code
-- Tested with ArangoDB 2.3.x / 2.4
+- Tested with ArangoDB 2.4 and ElasticSearch 1.4
+- The configuration and featureset is slightly different.
+Existing users please carefully re-read the documentation

 ## 0.3.0
 - Works with ArangoDB versions below 2.2